 You're All I Want (a.k.a.
-U're All I Want or U're All Eye Want) is an unreleased song recorded on 16 January 1982 at Sunset Sound in Hollywood, California (the day after Colleen, and three days before Wild And Loose).
-At the end of the recording session, Prince gave a tape of the song to engineer Peggy McCreary as a birthday present.
-A repeated motif in the song was later used as the lead synth line in Horny Toad.
+U're All I Want or U're All Eye Want) is an unreleased song recorded on 11 January 1982 at Sunset Sound in Hollywood, California (the same day as Bold Generation and Gigolos Get Lonely Too).
+In a 2019 interview, engineer Peggy McCreary talked to Jon Bream about the recording session:

 Prince gave the song to Eric Leeds in July 1989 (along with My Summertime Thang, Pickle, U Should Be Mine, Wet Dream Cousin, Vibrator, The Max and XYZ) when considering songs for a new Madhouse album (later called 26, which later evolved into Eric Leeds' solo album Times Squared).
 Eric Leeds later added saxophone overdubs on 12 May 1991 (two days after Gett Off was recorded, on the same day as Blue Light), and the song was copyrighted (retitled U're All I Want) on 17 June 1991; it is likely that this version was instrumental.
 In 2000, it was listed (as U're All Eye Want) as one of 22 tracks Prince: A Celebration attendees could vote on for inclusion in the Crystal Ball Volume II release, and was chosen as one of the 17 final selections.
 It is unknown if the version intended for inclusion was the original 1982 recording or the 1991 version (or an unknown third recording).
 The project was ultimately abandoned, however, and the track remains unreleased.